mr-desilva/code-reviewer/media/CODE_REVIEW_GUIDELINES.md

 - Include comments for complex logic.
 - Prefer immutable data structures when possible.
 - Handle edge cases and input validation.
+- Add at the end created by @tharindu